PSLer/SGLDBench/README.md

 To run Method 3 (Stress-aware Graded Voronoi Diagram), **Python needs to be installed**.
 The README in directory `./SGLDBench/externalModules/GradedVoronoiDiagram` instructs how to automatically install dependencies.
+In case the failed run on Windows, the tips below maybe taken as a reference
+•	A multi-user Python 3.11 installation in C:/Program Files
+•	The required Python packages (drbutil, numpy, scipy) installed via pip
+•	The use of pyenv in MATLAB to set the correct Python path: pyenv("Version", "C:/Program Files/python.exe");
 When using the version of Python installed via the package manager on Ubuntu, we found that MATLAB does not correctly set the path to the dependencies if they are installed via the system version of the Python package manager pip.
 Unfortunately, we have not been able to fix this issue so far in MATLAB.

 Methods 1, 2, 4 can be seamlessly used on both Windows and Linux.

 Methods 3, 5, 6 use pre-compiled Windows and Linux executables of TetGen (https://wias-berlin.de/software/index.jsp?id=TetGen&lang=1)
 to create the gateway tet-mesh for all of these three methods.
+Noete Method 5 only works with Windows.

 For Method 6, the repository is not directly included in SGLDBench, but one can be either fetched by calling
 ```shell